Going through a divorce or legal separation is a complicated and overwhelming ordeal.

 Mediator / Mediation-Minded Attorney / Mediation-Friendly Consulting Attorney / Collaborative Law Practitioner / Conflict Resolution Coach

-1. Don’t assume that your divorce cannot be handled through the mediation or collaborative divorce process because the two of you aren’t amicable and have trust issues.
+1. Don’t assume that your divorce case cannot be handled through the mediation or collaborative divorce process because the two of you aren’t amicable and have trust issues.

 Well-trained mediators and collaborative divorce practitioners have acquired skills to de-escalate conflicts and rebuild trust.